bandprotocol/band/docs/providers/getting-started.md

 $ ./node.bin node
 ```

-## Available Adapters
+## Available Drivers

-The following is the list of currently supported adapters.
+The following is the list of currently supported drivers.

-- `AggMedian`: (Meta) Median aggregation from child adapters.
+- `AggMedian`: (Meta) Median aggregation from child drivers.
 - `PriceHttp`: Connect to a custom HTTP endpoint.
 See next subsection for more details.
 - `AlphaVantageForex`: Connect to [AlphaVantage](https://www.alphavantage.co/) forex API.
 - `AlphaVantageStock`: Connect to [AlphaVantage](https://www.alphavantage.co/) stock API.